Andrea Orrison, M.A., CCC-SLP

 Annette graduated from Dartmouth College with a B.A. in Psychology and worked for several years as a special education teacher primarily with children with autism.
-She went on to receive her M.S. in Speech-Language Pathology from the MGH Institute of Health Professions in Boston, MA.
+After seeing the meaningful gains her students made in speech-language therapy, she went on to receive her Master of Science degree in Speech-Language Pathology from the MGH Institute of Health Professions in Boston, MA.
 Annette has since worked with a variety of populations in school, home-based early intervention, and hospital settings.
 Her passion is supporting kids and their caregivers in building a foundation for lifelong success.
 Annette is a native Spanish speaker and also provides bilingual assessment and therapy at the center.

 Sarah Markel, M.A., CCC-SLP

 Sarah graduated from the University of Georgia with a B.S. in Communication Science and Disorders and received her M.A. in Speech-Language Pathology from the George Washington University.
-Sarah has over 8 years experience in child speech and language development and has extensive experience in working with children with a wide variety of speech, language and developmental disabilities.
+Sarah has over 8 years experience in child speech and language development and has extensive experience working with children with a wide variety of speech, language and developmental disabilities.
 Sarah is a Hanen Certified Workshop Leader for It Takes Two to Talk which is a 12 week parent program for enhancing communication development in children with language delays.
-She has used her speech-language pathology talents in Washington DC, New Orleans LA, and Stanford and Redwood CA. Her focus, “I strive to encourage and motivate children to discover the power of language, while also providing educational and emotional support to their families.”
-She returns to the Children’s Speech and Reading Center were she was a Speech-Language Pathologist for over 3 years after a one year stay in Vienna, Austria.
-WOW!
-Willkommen Zuruck!
+Her focus, “I strive to encourage and motivate children to discover the power of language, while also providing educational and emotional support to their families.”

 Debra Dale, M.A.